Amerigroup. An Anthem Company.

 Washington State Wraparound with Intensive Services (WISe) is a service delivery model designed to provide comprehensive behavioral health services to individuals 20 years of age or younger with complex behavioral health needs.
 Behavioral health agencies interested in adding WISe services to their contract should contact their provider network manager.

-Applied Behavioral Analysis (ABA) Line: 1-833-324-2088
+Applied Behavioral Analysis (ABA)

-Perinatal Psychiatry Consultation Line
+Perinatal Psychiatry Line for Providers

 Partnership Access Line (PAL) for Moms